GaelanVenturi/resume/README.md

 # Resume
 This is my resume/CV.
-It is a fork of this [repository](https://www.overleaf.com/latex/templates/simple-resume-slash-cv-using-xelatex/krmnngbcwtqn) from Overleaf's templates.
+It is a fork of this [repository](https://github.com/zachscrivena/simple-resume-cv) that was originally gotten from Overleaf's templates.

 <!-- simple-resume-cv -->
 <!-- ================ -->